A proposed approach to digital age socio-economic transformation

 Implementing the platform

-This part of my research focusses on an adaption methodology for transitioning from our current state (where productivity in specific thematic domains is not sufficient for sustainability) to a future state where the management of the common good is sufficiently productive and the state of each knowledge domain can be dynamically visualised to allow public policy to adapt in a more timely, efficient and effective way.
+This part of my research focusses on an adaption methodology for transitioning from our current state (where productivity in specific knowledge domains is not sufficient for sustainability) to a future state where the socio-economic system is sufficiently productive and the socio-environmental balance state of each knowledge domain can be dynamically visualised to allow public policy to adapt in a more timely, efficient and effective way.

-My approach is to use prototyping, applied testing via pilot trials and iterative development methodologies to develop and test the public digital infrastructure envisaged by the Kractal Framework.
+My approach is to use prototyping, applied experimentation via pilot trials and iterative development methodologies to develop and test the public digital infrastructure envisaged by the Kractal Framework.

 As the framework and the adaption methods develop, I will be publishing results of the test and pilot trials for open assessment.

-Please contact me if you are interested in taking part in the development of framework prototypes or trial projects.
+Please contact me if you are interested in taking part in the development of framework prototypes or experimental projects.